Texas officer kills man suspected of hitting worker with car

 Police said the suspect died at a hospital.

-Biggs said the construction worker had been in stable condition but that Dallas police, who responded to that incident, could provide an up-to-date assessment.
+Biggs said the construction worker had been in stable condition but forwarded questions about updates to Dallas police, who responded to the shooting.
 Dallas police Officer Tamika Dameron said Sunday that the department did not know the current condition of the construction worker.